 Troy currently oversees all operations in the Highlands Ranch Division.
-This Division houses the Property Crimes investigative Section responsible for all property crimes, including auto thefts and burglary.
-It’s also home to the SET Unit, which is the enforcement team responsible for dealing with criminal trends identified by the S.T.A.C.C.
-(Strategic and Tactical Analysis of Crime and Crashes) group.
-This group meets on a regular basis to identify current crime trends and to develop a strategic approach to reducing crime associated to those trends.
+This Division houses the Property Crimes Investigative Section, responsible for all property crimes, including auto thefts and burglary.
+It’s also home to the SET Unit (Special Enforcement Team), which is responsible for dealing with criminal trends plaguing Douglas County, specifically auto thefts and criminal trespasses, which often leads to more violent criminal activity.
 The IMPACT Unit is also assigned to the Highlands Ranch Division.
-They are responsible for investigating all high-profile crimes, narcotics investigations, robberies and dignitary protection.
-This Unit also augments other investigative sections during major criminal investigations.
-The Juvenile Unit is also assigned to this division, which includes juvenile detectives, the School Resource Officer Program and the Y.E.S.S.
+They are responsible for investigating all high-profile crimes, narcotics investigations, robberies, and dignitary protection.
+IMPACT also provides High Tech Intelligence gathering capabilities, and augments other investigative sections during major criminal investigations.
+The Criminal Intelligence Section also works out of the Highlands Ranch Division and is responsible with providing the entire agency with real-time intelligence associated with any threats to the community, to the office, or to any law enforcement officer working for or with the Douglas County Sheriff’s Office.
+This division also manages the Sex Offender Registration Program or SOTAR.
+The Juvenile Unit is also assigned to this division, which includes the School Resource Officer Program, and the Y.E.S.S.
 Program.
-The Intelligence Section also works out of the Highlands Ranch Division, and is responsible with providing the entire agency with real time intelligence associated with any threats to the community, to the office or to any law enforcement officer working for or with the Douglas County Sheriff’s Office.
-Lastly, this division also manages the Sex Offender Registration Program.

 Captain McCarty is a graduate of The National Sheriff’s Association Executive Leadership Program at the University of Louisville.
 Troy is currently very active in the Leadership Douglas County Program, which is a leadership-based program that brings leaders from various businesses in Douglas County together, providing multilevel networking opportunities to its participants.